graemer957/sigma957.net/content/about.md

 date: 2018-12-21T20:20:00Z
 draft: false
 ---
-I have 22 years of experience working in the IT industry.
+I have over 20 years of experience working in the IT industry.
 During that time I have spent time as a:

 * Systems & Storage Manager / Architect - designing, building, maintaining and managing both physical and virtual infrastructure that provided services to over ten thousand NHS users
 * Field Support Engineer - installation and upgrade engineering for virtualised storage and tape library solutions across northern EMEA